-- 14. The facility shall be tested annually to ensure compliance with ANSI and FCC standards for professionally acceptable radio frequency emissions and radiation.
-A copy of this report shall be submitted to the Planning Division for review. - 15.
-All equipment shall be located within the equipment enclosure. - 16.
-The stealth wireless telecommunications facility and related support equipment shall be designed to prevent unauthorized persons from accessing and/or climbing them. - 17.
-The temporary power generator shall be located within a completely enclosed structure designed to comply with Title 7 (Noise Control) of the Riverside Municipal Code and will only be operated when electrical power is not available. - 18.
-Any graffiti on the facility shall be removed within 24 hours of notification. - 19.
-The subject property shall be developed substantially as shown on the plot plan on file with this case except for any specific modification that may be required by these conditions of approval. - 20.
-The wireless telecommunication facility shall be installed and maintained in compliance with the requirements of the Uniform Building Code, National Electrical Code, noise standards, and other applicable codes, as well as other restrictions specified in this section.
-The facility operator and the property owner shall be responsible for maintaining the facility in good condition, which shall include but not be limited to regular cleaning, painting, and general upkeep and maintenance of the site. - 21.
-The wireless telecommunication facilities shall not bear any signs or advertising devices other than certification, warning, or other legally required seals or legally required signage. - 22.
-All wireless telecommunication facilities and related support equipment shall be removed within 90 days of the discontinuation of use and the site shall be restored to its original preconstruction condition.
-The operator's agreeing to such removal shall be a condition of approval of each permit issued.
-A performance bond, based on a reasonable cost of removal and subject to the approval of the City Planner and City Attorney's Office as to manner and form, shall be required of the applicant and a copy kept on file by the Planning Division.
+- 12. All equipment shall be located within the equipment enclosure. - 13.
+The stealth wireless telecommunications facility and related support equipment shall be designed to prevent unauthorized persons from accessing and/or climbing them. - 14.
+Any temporary power generator shall be located within a completely enclosed structure designed to comply with Title 7 (Noise Control) of the Riverside Municipal Code. - 15.
+Any graffiti on the facility shall be removed within 24 hours of notification. - 16.
+The subject property shall be developed substantially as shown on the plot plan on file with this case except for any specific modification that may be required by these conditions of approval.

+- 17. The wireless telecommunication facility shall be installed and maintained in compliance with the requirements of the Uniform Building Code, National Electrical Code, noise standards, and other applicable codes, as well as other restrictions specified in this section.
+The facility operator and the property owner shall be responsible for maintaining the facility in good condition, which shall include but not be limited to regular cleaning, painting, and general upkeep and maintenance of the site. - 18.
+The wireless telecommunication facilities shall not bear any signs or advertising devices other than certification, warning, or other legally required seals or legally required signage. - 19.
+All wireless telecommunication facilities and related support equipment shall be removed from the church bell tower and equipment enclosure within 90 days of the discontinuation of use.